wedsmoker/OllamaCoder/README.md

 ### 2. Get the Code

-*   clone the github repo
+*   download the zip and extract it somewhere

 ### 3. Set up the Environment